The Edridge Fund of Napo – Complaints Procedure

 He or she will write to you with a decision setting out the conclusions reached.
 This will usually be within ten days of receiving your stage 2 complaint.

 There is no further right of appeal.

-[Adopted by the Trustees of the Edridge Fund of Napo on 9 May 2013)
+Reviewed and revised by the Trustees of the Edridge Fund of Napo on 10th May 2018.

 The Edridge Fund of Napo – registered charity 803493

 Telephone: 020 3397 7025 (Central Voicemail – standard call rates apply)